-9 Install a Git client
+8 Install a Git client

 This is optional but highly recommended.

-You can literally do one operation from the command line, do another from RStudio, and another from SourceTree, one after the other, and it just works.
-Very rarely, both clients will scan the repo at the same time and you’ll get an error message about
+You can literally do one operation from the command line, do another from RStudio, and another from GitKraken, one after the other, and it just works.

-.git/index.lock.
 Try the operation again at least once before doing any further troubleshooting.

-9.2 A picture is worth a thousand words
+8.2 A picture is worth a thousand words

-Here’s a screenshot of SourceTree (see below) open to the repository for this site.
+Here’s a screenshot of GitKraken (see below) open to the repository for the R package pkgdown.
 You get a nice graphical overview of the recent commit history, branches, and diffs, as well as a GUI that facilitates the most common Git operations.

 In contrast, here’s a shell session where I’ve used command line Git to access some of the same information.